 When working on a national launch and deciding on the type of resellers to visit it is often easier to work in reverse and point out the type of accounts not to see, thus allowing the reps some discretion with the resellers in their area.
 It might be easier to do likewise in deciding the type of dress for us to follow.
-There are some obviously major no, no’s:
+There is some obviously major no, no’s:

 - No “flaming” attire.
 This unequivocally refers to the “flammable” polyester clothes (beware of sitting beside a smoker with polyester clothes–if their clothes catch fire (and they do burn well) the polyester flame is hot and spreads fast).
 You might ask: If the label has worn off, how can you tell if the shirt or pants you wear is polyester?
 Answer: First, don’t wear clothes that are so old that the label has worn off.
 And Second, if your clothes develop little fuzz balls that require a hand razor to remove–be assured–they’re polyester and should be discarded (quickly!).

-- No “hell fire” pants.
+- No “hellfire” pants.
 These are the type of pants that are obviously worn by the recent convert expecting all the world to burn and hence is preparing for another great flood.
 If the pants you wear don’t cover your socks, then either have them altered to fit or cut them shorter and use them for the next company picnic–at the pool.

 - Beware of shoes that float.
 Any good pair of leather shoes have leather soles that, when wet, tend to unmercifully fall apart.
-As a convenience you may decide to get the “Tom McAnn” type with the invincible (plastic) sole.
+As a convenience, you may decide to get the “Tom McAnn” type with the invincible (plastic) sole.
 Be assured that the only advantage to this type of shoe is to help you stay afloat–while fishing–because it does not make the impression that leads to fast-track, advanced employment.

 As humorous as this partial list of no, no’s might appear it does make a point–there are some extreme styles that we can all recognize as inappropriate.
 We might not always take such obvious sides, especially if we discuss some more relative clothing styles–perhaps a style we may be wearing right now while reading this section.
 Yet it is the nit-picky clothing issues that may be our current concern.

 If you were hired as a field rep then it is obvious that your clothing was not so inappropriate as to keep you out the door–even though it may have been some other hiring asset that was of significant offsetting redeeming value.
-New reps, however, will be scrutinized even more carefully as the company develop its own style and request adherence.
+New reps, however, will be scrutinized even more carefully as the company develops its own style and request adherence.